tytydraco/yessleep/out/Something_knocks_on_my_bedroom_door_every_night_at_seemingly_random_times.md

 Eventually Max pulled the window open, then whatever was hitting the door instantly stopped.
 I didn’t know what was going to happen next but I wasn’t going to stick around and see.
 Max was yelling at me to go and I ran towards the window at a great speed.
 Right as I stepped outside, the window slammed shut.

 Max was pulling onto the window on the other side, i could see the fear in his eyes.
 I wanted to help him but I couldn't, the window only opened on the inside.
-I was forced to do nothing watch and hope he would find a way out.
+I was forced to do nothing but watch and hope he would find a way out.

 I jumped as i heard the door being knocked down from the other side.
 It was so loud I was sure it woke the whole street.
 I watched in complete despair as i saw Max for the last time.
 He was screaming and looking helplessly at me with a kind of desperation and sadness in his eyes i hope nobody has to see.